antronerds/r2-tutorials/docs/One_Gene_View.md

    resulting in a different probeset as the choice of R2.
 The expression levels of datasets are by default converted to log2 values.
 This does not count for datasets that contain ratio's or logfolds such as methylation arrays and certain agilent arrays.
 Clicking the advanced button provides a grid where more selection criteria such as gene id, average levels can be can be applied.
-Also the last column named "R2 default" indicates if a whether a gene identifier is considered to be significant expressed (TRUE) or  not (FALSE) this information is not available for each dataset in R2.
+Also the last column named "R2 default" indicates whether a gene identifier is considered to be significant expressed (TRUE) or  not (FALSE) this information is not available for each dataset in R2.

    ![](_static/images/Onegeneview/OneGene_multipleprobegrid.png "Figure 2: By default the probeset with the highest expression level is selected")